lee-dohm/tabs-to-spaces/README.md

     'onSave': 'none'
 ```

+No matter what `tabs-to-spaces.onSave` settings you configure, your `config.cson` will not be automatically tabified or untabified.

 ### Keybindings

 Keybindings have not been set for this package.
 They can easily be added by referencing the commands listed above.